 7. Stroll it out, from the Colosseo all the way to the Trevi Fountain

 There are a million and one places to see, but the beauty of it is that Rome’s historic centre is very much walkable.
-One of my favourite such walks starts at the Colosseo, all the way down through the Fori Imperiali (Roman Forum), which leads you straight to Piazza Venezia and its Altare della Patria (or, as the Italians call it, the wedding cake).
+One of my favourite such walks starts at the Colosseo, passing the Fori Imperiali (Roman Forum), which leads you straight to Piazza Venezia and its Altare della Patria (or, as the Italians call it, the wedding cake).
 From there, the signs from Via del Corso will take you to the Pantheon, the Trevi Fountain and Piazza Navona.
 Further sauntering will lead you to Piazza del Popolo.

 8. Explore the Coppedè neighbourhood